Bytom-Community/Bytom-Tech-Book/Chapter 04.md

 }
 ```

-​	The process of `server.Serve` working is as follows:
+​	`server.Serve` works as follows:

-1) `a.server.Serve` starts a `for` loop to keep receiving accept requests.
+1) `a.server.Serve` starts a forever `for` loop that keeps receiving incoming requests.

-2) Instantiate a  `Conn` for each request and also start a `goroutine` for this request to operate `handle`.
+2) Instantiate a new Connection `Conn` for each request and also start a `goroutine` to handle for this request.

-3) `c.readRequest(ctx)` reads each request.
+3) `c.readRequest(ctx)` reads contents of each request.

-4) Chose `handler` according to request and go into the HTTP Server of this handler.
+4) Chose a `handler` for this request and call ServeHTTP of this handler.

-5) Call `w.finishRequest` to delete conn buffer data and stop tcp link.
-Request is over.
+5) Call `w.finishRequest` to delete conn buffer data, close the tcp connection and end the request.

 > 我们来跟踪server.Serve的代码流程:
 >